sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/1-Introduction/3-Tables-and-keys.md

 	- Very often a simple key is chosen as the primary key.
 	- It is ensured that PK is not null and unique, reasonably so since it is like an identifier.
 	- There should be at-most one PK.
 - Candidate keys set - the set of *all unique* keys that are *possible* for the table.
+Every candidate key is minimal, i.e. a subset of
 - Entity integrity constraint - the fact that the above three conditions are satisfied.

 A subtle detail - PK cannot be null, but other candidate keys may have a null value.
 So this is the primary diff between PK and candidate keys.